 (D) Penalties.
 Any willful and unjustified refusal of right of entry and inspection to department personnel pursuant to an administrative warrant shall constitute a contempt of court and shall subject the refusing party to sanctions, which in the court's discretion may result in up to six (6) months imprisonment and/or a monetary fine of up to ten thousand dollars ($10,000) per refusal.

-(ii)(A) Whenever the director determines that there exists a violation of any law, rule, or regulation within his or her jurisdiction which requires immediate action to protect the environment, he or she may, without prior notice of violation or hearing, issue an immediate compliance order stating the existence of the violation and the action he or she deems necessary.
+(ii)(A) Whenever the director determines that there exists a violation of any law, rule, or regulation within his or her jurisdiction that requires immediate action to protect the environment, he or she may, without prior notice of violation or hearing, issue an immediate-compliance order stating the existence of the violation and the action he or she deems necessary.
 The compliance order shall become effective immediately upon service or within such time as is specified by the director in such order.
-No request for a hearing on an immediate compliance order may be made.
+No request for a hearing on an immediate-compliance order may be made;

 (22) To impose administrative penalties in accordance with the provisions of chapter 17.6 of this title and to direct that such penalties be paid into the account established by subdivision (26); and